bombasticSlacks/Reclaimers/Game/Creating-A-Reclaimer.md

 > So, 4 [Strength](Core/Strength), 3 [Agility](Core/Agility), 2 [Intelligence](Core/Intelligence), 2 [Spirit](Core/Spirit), 2 [Communication](Core/Communication) is a valid set of attributes.

-## Roll For Bonus
-#TODO add a table with like 8-12 possibilities for rewards you have to start the game with.

 ## Archetype
 Reclaimers, no matter the variety in their backgrounds, always loosely fit into an archetype category.
 These groups follow specific training regiments and have access to specific sets of [Equipment](Core/Equipment).